mehtaculous/connectors/README.md

 ### `Challenge`

-> Creates a new game and mints a new token
+> Creates a new game and mints an empty game board

 - Challenge any EOA to a game of Connect Four.
 - Each new game mints an ERC-721 token of an empty game board.